griffithlab/rnaseq_tutorial_wiki/Home.md

-Welcome to the RNA-seq Tutorial!
+Welcome to the RNA-seq Tutorial.
 Use this page to navigate your way through all exercises.
 Each page has a link at the bottom to bring you back to this table of contents.

 #Table of Contents
 1. **Module 1 - Introduction and Cloud Computing**